Amadeus-AI/img2img-hires-fix/README.md

 * Inspired by wcde/custom-hires-fix-for-automatic1111, which has been archived and isn't functioning since 2023.
 * Simple 150 lines extension with minimized features and dependency.
 * It also works in text2img, you can check the consistency between the Original "Hires. fix" and this extension.
-* I made this because I need this feature🤣 If you upscale directly using/before img2img, it will break the anatomy.
+* I made this because I need this feature🤣 If you upscale using/before img2img, it will break the anatomy.

 ![Image text](https://i.imgur.com/aw49zAB.png)